J.P. Crawford Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.31).
+- The Orioles' 4.30 team ERA ranks 17th among all MLB pitching staffs.

-- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (86 total, 1.2 per game).
+- Orioles pitchers combine to allow 90 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

-- His most recent time out was on Sunday against the Chicago Cubs, when the righty tossed five innings, surrendering one earned run while allowing three hits.
+- The right-hander's most recent appearance came on Tuesday against the Tampa Bay Rays, when he went five innings, surrendering two earned runs while allowing four hits.

+- The 26-year-old has amassed a 3.88 ERA and 8.3 strikeouts per nine innings in 13 games this season, while giving up a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.